-As the Amani Liberia center continues to grow, its commitment to holistic ministry has led to pursuing peace in unique and creative ways.
-While daily operations and training are paid for through the sale of Amani products, donations are used to further growth and support a variety of outreach programs that have emerged as ways to share peace with women and their families.
+Over the years, Amani Kenya’s commitment to holistic ministry has led to pursuing peace in unique and creative ways.
+While daily operations and training are self-sustaining, paid for through the sale of Amani products, donations are used to support a variety of outreach programs that have emerged as ways to share peace with women and their families.